elastic/oblt-cli-buildkite-plugin/README.md

 # oblt-cli-buildkite-plugin

-A Buildkite plugin to set up oblt-cli
+A Buildkite plugin to set up oblt-cli.

 ## Properties